TheJunkler/Microcontroller-Sensor-Graphing/README.md

 As you can see, when light is applied to the sensor the ADC reading shoots up to the 650 range and when removed drops back down to around 400

 ### Java Programming

+<b>First Iteration</b>
-With a stream of serial now text available, I then created a java program to take the data stream from the arduino (via the used USB port) and plot the data in real-time to a graph.
+With a steam of serial data now available, I then created a java program to take the data from one of the desired sensors on the Arduino (via USB port) and plots the stream in real-time to a line graph.

 <b> Libraries Used </b>